Answer the call of the wild in September with a two-week self-drive itinerary that spans Iceland’s breathtaking Ring Road.

 At Reykjavik harbourside, some old fisherman huts have been renovated into restaurants, arts and crafts shops, design boutiques, souvenir stores and coffee shops.
 Modern touches that retain the hint of the past.

-We found a handy information board at the harbour entrance, which helped us get our bearings in Reykjavik’s Old Harbour.
+We found a handy information board at the harbour entrance, which helped us navigate Reykjavik’s Old Harbour.

 Northern Lights in Iceland

-September is the month when the lights begin their mesmerising dance.
-I wasn’t going to pass up an opportunity.
+September is the month when the lights begin their mesmerising dance, and I wasn’t going to pass up this opportunity.

 From Reykjavik, we drove south to Lake Kleifarvatn and didn’t have to wait long after sunset to get the amazing sightings we hoped for.